dpopkov/learnoop/jpdppp/README.md

 9. Use the Template Pattern in AbstractBankAccount
 10. Use the Strategy Pattern - use OwnerStrategy in AbstractBankAccount, use InputCommand in BankClient
+11. Eliminate the Class Hierarchy - redesign the Template Method Pattern to the Strategy Pattern - add interface TypeStrategy